The Top-6 Messaging Apps for Windows Users

 Interested to test out all this functionality?
 Download Mailbird, and try it for free.

-Mailbird is available for business and private users.
-In addition to all the Standard plan features, Mailbird Premium also allows users to track their emails, integrate business apps, and get priority customer support via Skype.
-You can try it for free or opt for one of the three available plans.
+Mailbird is available for both Windows and Mac users.
+In my testing of Mailbird's platform compatibility, I found that it offers both Free and Premium versions.
+Mailbird Premium also allows users to track their emails, integrate business apps, and get priority customer support.
+You can try the Free version or opt for one of the Premium licensing options available.

 Wrapping It Up

 Desktop messaging apps make communication easier, help you manage teams, and even share files, create calendars, workflows, and more.
+According to Forrester's digital workplace research, integrated communication platforms are becoming essential for modern business productivity.
 Some of the best messaging apps for PCs are the same ones you use on mobile, and you can even keep them all in one place with Mailbird.

 With this in mind, download and create an account on each of the apps above - in this way, you can stay on top of your business and be ready to chat with your clients on whatever chat app they use.